robert/robert.github.com/_posts/2019-02-20-a-comprehensive-introduction-to-tor.md

 ## Introduction - Tor isn't magic

+Tor nodes communicate over the same cables as everyone else.
+There's no secret skein of clandestine, dark-web fibre that only Julian Assange has the password for.
+Tor also uses the same servers, the same TCP/IP protocol, and the same encryption algorithms as the normal internet does.
+Tor provides private connections over the public internet using misdirection.

 The most common way that people access the Tor network is through the Tor browser.
 The Tor browser looks and feels just like any other modern web browser.
 But whereas Chrome and Firefox send their internet traffic directly to the websites requested by the user, the Tor browser sends it traffic via the Tor network.

-The Tor network is a web of 8000 or so (as of January 2019) servers, run and maintained by volunteers.
+The Tor network is [a web of 6500 or so](https://metrics.torproject.org/networksize.html) (as of February 2019) servers called *relay nodes* (or just *relays*), all run and maintained by volunteers.
 Some of these volunteers are individuals; some are universities; some are companies.
 And even though they don't publicize this fact, some are almost certainly government intelligence agencies and other organizations interested in attacking the Tor network.
 However, even though this type of subterfuge is absolutely something for Tor to be concerned about, it is not a particularly existential problem.
-As we will see, so long as the fraction of Tor nodes controlled by adversaries stays low, the network remains secure.
+As we will see, so long as the fraction of Tor relay nodes controlled by adversaries stays low, the network remains secure.

 There's nothing special about Tor nodes or Tor traffic.
 Tor nodes are just normal computers connected to the normal internet that happen to be running a piece of software called `tor`.
 The Tor network is just what you get when these nodes start talking to each other.
 You can use the Tor network to access the normal internet, or special "onion sites" that are only accessible via Tor.
 In this post we're only going to look at how Tor accesses the normal internet.
 Onion sites are a fascinating story for another day.

-Tor nodes even communicate over the same cables as everyone else.
-There's no secret skein of clandestine, dark-web fibre that only Julian Assange has the password for.
-Instead, Tor provides private connections over the public internet using misdirection.

-## Tor keeps you safe from snoopers
+## Tor uses misdirection to keep you safe from snoopers

 When you visit a website using a normal web browser, your computer makes a direct TCP connection with the website's server.
 Anyone monitoring your internet connection (or that of the server) could trivially inspect your IP packet headers, discover the IP addresses of both you and the server, and deduce that you were communicating with each other.
 So long as you and the server were communicating using encrypted HTTPS, the snooper wouldn't be able to read the actual contents of your messages.
 But - as Person X knows all too well - sometimes even just knowing *who* you are communicating with is all the information an adversary needs.

 By contrast, when you visit a website using the Tor browser, your computer never communicates with the website's server directly.
 Instead, the Tor browser constructs a twisty path through a random set of 3 Tor nodes, and sends your data via this *circuit*.
 The browser starts by sending your data to the first (or *guard*) node in the circuit.
 The guard node sends your data on to the second (or *middle*) node.
 The middle node sends your data on to the third (or *exit*) node, and finally the exit node sends your data to the website's server.
-If the server wants to send a response back to you then it sends it to the exit node, and the Tor network takes care of propagating the response back along the circuit.
+If the server wants to send a response back to you then it sends back over its connection with your exit node.
+Your exit node and the rest of the Tor network take care of propagating the response back along the circuit.

 <img src="/images/tor-network.png" />